 Using Demeaning Terms or Names to Refer to Someone

-As in the case above, Joe called Sally a degrading and demeaning term for a woman.
-Using hostile language such as this that is offensive to a protected category of people is grounds for creating a hostile work environment in violation of Title VII.
+Joe called Sally a degrading and demeaning term for a woman.
+Using hostile language such as this that is offensive to a protected category of people is a hostile workplace example and grounds for creating a hostile work environment in violation of Title VII.
+Such language perpetuates discrimination and can deeply affect the self-esteem and mental health of the person targeted.

 Sharing Sexually Suggestive or Revealing Pictures